synfinatic/alpacascope/README.md

 box as ASCOM & the Alpaca Remote Server) and run it.
 By default it will try to connect to Alpaca on the local host (127.0.0.0) on port 11111 and listen on port 4030.

-Configure SkySafari or other remote control software to connect to Alpaca-Gateway on port 4030 using the Celestron Nexstar (I use the Nexstar/Advanced GT) protocol.
+Configure SkySafari or other remote control software to connect to AlpacaScope on port 4030 using the Celestron Nexstar (I use the Nexstar/Advanced GT) protocol.

 ## FAQ